caiks/WBOT02/README.md

 This process is highly compute intensive so the work is split into threads.
 The time taken depends on the configuration.
 Larger scans may require processing in the cloud.

-*Model* 25 runs in `actor002` grabbing the screen and starting around 2 minutes into this [youtube Film Noir video list](https://www.youtube.com/watch?v=wOQeqcPocsQ&list=PLuxkWJnOMvb1idkvh5ovFAopTXu4PhOjV&index=3).
+*Model* 25 runs in `actor002`, grabbing the screen.
+It was started around 2 minutes into this [youtube Film Noir video list](https://www.youtube.com/watch?v=wOQeqcPocsQ&list=PLuxkWJnOMvb1idkvh5ovFAopTXu4PhOjV&index=3).
 This is the configuration for *model* 25 -
 ```
 {
 	"model" : "model025",